 I love the beginning of these events as I look on the faces of all who are attending.
 They are filled with excitement and anticipation of a great new adventure.

 We started off hiking around one side of the Lake Placid, which used to be our city’s water supply.
 Our park has a wonderful history and I love to imagine being here during those wonder years of the past.
-This park 038was built in the 1930s by the Civilian Conservation Corps.
+This park was built in the 1930s by the Civilian Conservation Corps.

 Then participants were given water shoes if they didn’t bring their own and invited to get in the creek to find organisms that live there.
 These were put in a container of water and brought back with us to the lab so we could observe them under a microscope.
 As each item was placed up for observation, Ranger Cathy explained a little bit about each one.
 It was so exciting to watch the faces of all as they were amazed at what was found in that creek.